Górne, Warmian-Masurian Voivodeship

 Górne is a village in the administrative district of Gmina Gołdap, within Gołdap County, Warmian-Masurian Voivodeship, in north-eastern Poland, close to the border with the Kaliningrad Oblast of Russia.
-It lies approximately 11 km south-east of Gołdap and 139 km north-east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 For centuries, the population of the village was Polish by ethnicity, and Protestant by confession.
 The local church was built in the 17th century.

 Transport

 The Polish National road 65 runs nearby, west of the village.